umass-cs-326/umass-cs-326.github.io/docs/06-homework/02-scrabble-starter/index.md

         `git push`

-4. Copy your GitHub repository URL into the Moodle assignment and submit

 You are also welcome to use use GitHub Desktop and/or VSCode to do this, but we highly encourage you to become familiar with the command line usage **first** as this is 100% expected in industry and academia.